 Employer Benefits or Group Benefit Package: Many employers have Life Insurance programs for their staff.
-A discussion with the employer about life insurance is suggested at the time of reporting the death.
+Ask the employer about life insurance at the time of reporting the death.
 The staff may even help by making direct donations.
 Often coverage for the surviving family could continue for another year or more.

 Private Insurance Policies: Many insurance policies are never collected!
-Research all papers.
+Research all personal papers.
 Check into bank statements of the deceased to see if there are any automatic withdrawals for insurance coverage.